 The Intelligence Reform and Terrorism Prevention Act of 2004 (IRTPA) established the Office of the Program Manager for the Information Sharing Environment (PM-ISE) and granted it the authority to plan, oversee, and manage the Information Sharing Environment.
 PM-ISE was placed within the ODNI Partner Engagement (PE) to better coordinate the office's terrorism-related information sharing mission with the Director of National Intelligence’s mission to improve intelligence information sharing.
 PE-ISE leverages information sharing capabilities to focus on terrorism-related information sharing, homeland security, and counter proliferation of weapons of mass destruction missions.

 GTRI is the nonprofit, applied research division of the Georgia Institute of Technology (Georgia Tech).
 GTRI's renowned researchers combine science, engineering, economics, policy and technical expertise to solve complex problems for the U.S. federal government, state and industry.
 GTRI and Georgia Tech combine the best of both applied and basic research to solve the innovation equation on behalf of clients.

 About the SAFECOM NCSWIC ICAM Working Group

-CISA is the Nation’s risk advisor, working with partners to defend against today’s threats and collaborating to build more secure and resilient infrastructure for the future.
+CISA works with partners to defend against today’s threats and collaborating to build more secure and resilient infrastructure for the future.
 CISA enhances public safety interoperable communications at all levels of government to help partners across the country develop their emergency communications capabilities.
 Working with stakeholders across the country, CISA conducts extensive, nationwide outreach to support and promote the ability of emergency response providers and relevant government officials to continue to communicate in the event of a natural disaster, act of terrorism, or other man-made disaster.